 – The quiet zones that frame the barcode itself are vital.
 Never alter the quiet zone around the code.

 The most widely used and successful colour combination is black bars on a white background.
 Illustrated below are some examples of other acceptable colour combinations and some examples of unacceptable colour combinations.
-If unsure about a colour combination email us at [email protected] and we’ll assist you.
+If unsure email us at [email protected] and we’ll assist you.

 Scannable Colour Combinations